The article may contain affiliate links.

 I politely drove to our families (even 100 miles) for Christmas meetings.

 I chose other people.
 I chose busyness.
-I chose being polite.
+I chose to be polite.

 I didn’t choose respect to my body’s needs.